npmurphy/biofilm_pulse/README.md

 ```

 ### Figure 7
-This figure shows sigma B gradients and spore gradients for WT and the 2xQP mutant.
+This figure shows σB gradients and spore gradients for WT and the 2xQP mutant.

-The sigma B gradient data is from the Figure 2 dataset and is found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the file `LSM780_10x_sigb.zip`.
+The σB gradient data is from the Figure 2 dataset and is found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the file `LSM780_10x_sigb.zip`.

 The spore gradients were extracted from large tilescan images using the workflow `workflows/workflow_giantsspb.sh`.
-The biofilm was segmented using the same method as Figure 2 and manually adjusted using the mask editor `minidraw`.
+The biofilm was segmented using the same method as Figure 2 and manually adjusted using the mask editor `bin/mask_maker.py --minidraw`.

 The data was summarised for quick plotting using `analysis/summarize_cell_spore_counts.py`.